Chernivtsi Border Detachment

 The Chernivtsi Border Detachment "Major-General Oleksandr Pylkevich" (MUN2195) is a brigade level detachment of the Western Regional Department of the State Border Service of Ukraine.
-The detachment guards the Ukraine-Moldova border and the Ukraine-Romania border in three Raions (Vyzhnytsia Raion, Chernivtsi Raion and Dnistrovskyi Raion) of Chernivtsi Oblast, one Raion (Verkhovyna Raion) of the Ivano-Frankivsk Oblast as well as guarding the Ivano-Frankivsk Airport and Chernivtsi International Airport.
+The detachment guards the Ukraine-Moldova border and the Ukraine-Romania border in three Raions (Vyzhnytsia Raion, Chernivtsi Raion and Dniester Raion) of Chernivtsi Oblast, one Raion (Verkhovyna Raion) of the Ivano-Frankivsk Oblast as well as guarding the Ivano-Frankivsk Airport and Chernivtsi International Airport.
 The total border guarded by the detachment is 404.7km of which Ukrainian-Romanian section is 234.7km and the Ukrainian-Moldovan section is 170km.

 History

 It was established in 1992 to Ukraine-Romania border and Ukraine-Moldova border in Chernivtsi Oblast.
 Since 2008, the border detachment has been staffed exclusively by contract servicemen.
 On 12 August 2014, the Chernivtsi border detachment celebrated its 70th anniversary.
 On 22 June 2016, for the first time in 8 years, more than a hundred conscripts joined the detachment.
 On 22 August 2018, the Chernivtsi border detachment was awarded the honorary name of "Colonel-General Oleksandr Pylkevich", commander of the Ukrainian People's Republic's Border Corps.
 In March 2021, it prevented a smuggling attempt of 6,400 cigarettes into Romania.
 In May 2021, the detachment again foiled the smuggling attempt of 4,400 more cigarettes.

 In January 2023, a guardsman of the detachment (Khomandyak Roman) was killed while fighting on the frontlines.
 In May 2023, the Chernivtsi Detachment along with Dozor detachment detained three people trying to illegally cross the border along with their smuggler and two vehicles used by them were seized.
 In early August 2023, 41 persons attempting illegal border crossing attempts were detained by the detachment.
 On 14 October 2023, a guardsman of the detachment (Oleksandr Reshetnyk) was killed in action against Russian forces.
 In November 2023, a guardsman of the detachment (Grubo Roman) was killed while fighting in the frontlines.
 On 4 December 2023, the detachment with assistance from other units captured a trafficking vehicle and detained the traffickers after a short chase near the border.
 In early 2024, two checkpoints of the detachment were blocked by Romanian farmers.
 On 10 January 2024, the detachment detained eight people illegally trying to cross the border into Romania and Moldova.
 In March 2024, a foreign vehicle smuggling 400 cigarettes was seized by the detachment.
 On 29 June 2024, two people armed with machetes and a gas canister attacked the detachment's personnel who responded by firing back killing one of the attackers and wounding the second.